Join our project email list

 Click here to start receiving news and updates on EWEB’s Willamette Water Treatment Plant project

 For nearly 90 years, the community of Eugene has relied on the McKenzie River as our only source of drinking water.
-Of the 20 largest cities in the Northwest, Eugene is the only one with a single source.
+Of the 20 largest cities in the Pacific Northwest, Eugene is the only one with a single source.
 If something happened—there was a chemical spill, a toxic algae bloom, or other disaster—EWEB would be unable to count on the river to meet the city’s drinking water needs.
 With no other source to turn to, taps would run dry.

 Since clean water is vital to public health, safety and the economy, planning is underway for EWEB's biggest modern investment in water reliability, a new water treatment plant on the Upper Willamette River.
 The plant is needed to give Eugene a second source of water should its sole source, the McKenzie River, or sole filtration plant, Hayden Bridge, become unavailable due to a natural or human caused disaster.